A review in the Presbyterian Outlook is here.

 And a couple more here and here from people I know.

 Finally, this review is in Horizons in Biblical Theology.
-To see more than the first page you have to pay $30, which I won't even do.
+To see more than the first page you have to pay $30, which I wouldn't even do.
 But shhhhh!
 Here the manuscript the author sent me.

 Available from Amazon in paperback or Kindle.
 Or order here: